hpi-swa-teaching/Liquid/packages/Liquid-Tests.package/LQPollDraftBuilderTests.class/README.md

-LQAnswerPanelTests is a class containing the tests for the class LQAnswerPanel in Liquid-Core.
+LQPollDraftBuilderTests is a class containing the tests for the class LQPollDraftBuilder in Liquid-UI.

 Instance Variables
-	builder:		<Object>
+	builder:		aToolBuilder
-	pollDraftBuilder:		<Object>
+	pollDraftBuilder:		anLQPollDraftBuilder

 builder
-	- xxxxx
+	a Toolbuilder used to build the LQPollDraftBuilder in order to test it

 pollDraftBuilder
-	- xxxxx
+	the LQPollDraftBuilder that is being tested